hydrosolutions/taqsim/README.md

 ## Contact

-For any questions or suggestions, please open an issue in the GitHub repository or contact [Your Name] at [your.email@example.com].
+For any questions or suggestions, please open an issue in the GitHub repository or contact Tobias Siegfried at [siegfried@hydrosolutions.ch].